wodowiesel/GB-Dumper/README.md

    For further technical infos and datasheets take a good look into the Documentation folder!!

-2. GB audio pin (VIN analog)/ IRQ base function is already built-in, but may need code changes for rare games! :construction:
+2. GB audio pin (VIN analog) / IRQ (digital) base function is already built-in (wip!), but needs changes for rare games!          :construction:
+   The /RST and /CS2 pins got own compatibility functions thanks to [joaopauloap](https://github.com/joaopauloap/arduino-gba-dumper).

 3. Formatting